 Earning potential: $100 per 1,000 users

-There’s no set price list for discord influencers, but the payment rates stay pretty close to those of influencers on apps like Instagram or Twitter.
+There’s no set prices for Discord influencers, but payment rates stay fairly close to influencers on apps like Instagram or Twitter.
 Of course, the more followers you have, the more money you can make.

-The nice thing about advertisements, rather than affiliate marketing, is that you get a flat amount of money and don’t have to worry about pushing the product or trying to raise your income to reach a better amount.
+The nice thing about advertisements, rather than affiliate marketing, is that you get a flat amount of money no matter what.

-But, unfortunately, this does create a lid on how much you can make off of your advertisements, so if they do really well, you won’t make more money off of them despite the company you’re advertising making more.
+But this does create a limit on how much you can earn from your advertisements.
+So if they do really well, you won’t make more money despite the advertising company earning a larger payout.

 5. Become an Affiliate and Market to Your Server